 A testamentary trust is not that dissimilar to a family trust (set up during one’s lifetime) with the primary differences being that a testamentary trust is established by your will and comes into effect upon your death and there are different taxation rules that apply to testamentary trusts.

-Any asset of the estate can be left in a testamentary trust, including superannuation death benefits or life insurance proceeds received by the estate.
+Any asset of the estate can be left in a testamentary trust, including superannuation death benefits or life insurance proceeds received by or paid into the estate (ie as a consequence of a binding or non-binding death benefit nomination).
 It is important however that appropriate professional advice is obtained as to the tax consequences that arise from holding different types of assets in a testamentary trust.

 What are the advantages of a testamentary trust?